Close Menu

 Donna C. Hung, Esq.

-Donna C. Hung resolves conflict for her family law clients using different methods of conflict resolution.
+Donna C. Hung resolves conflict for her family law and divorce clients using different methods of conflict resolution.
 She is a Supreme Court-Certified Family Law mediator who serves as an independent third party to resolve family disputes in a manner that saves time and money.
 She also practices collaborative law wherein she works to achieve voluntary dispute resolution in family law matters.